Janet Evanovich: Stephanie Plum Series

 She quickly decided that she wanted to write romantic adventure novels.
 She wanted to include humor, romance and adventure in her work and this fit into her style of mystery novel.
 Unlike the style of romance novels, her books would be told in first person narrative.
-Her new type of writing should contain heroes and heroines, as well as "a sense of family and community."
+Her new type of writing should contain heroes and heroines, as well as "a sense of family and community".
 In that vein, she intended her new style of writing to be based on the TV sitcom model.
 Like Seinfeld, her new books would have a central character that the rest of the cast of characters revolve around.

 Inspired by the Robert De Niro movie Midnight Run, Evanovich decided that her heroine would be a bounty hunter.
 This occupation provided more freedom for Evanovich as a writer, as bounty hunters do not have a set work schedule and are not forced to wear a uniform.
-The profession is also "romanticised to some extent."
+The profession is also "romanticised to some extent".
 To become acquainted with the demands of the career, Evanovich spent a great deal of time shadowing bond enforcement agents.
 She also researched more about the city of Trenton, where she wanted her books to be set.

 In 1994, her initial romantic adventure, One for the Money, was published to good reviews.
 This was the first of a light-hearted series of mysteries starring barely competent bounty hunter Stephanie Plum.
 One for the Money was named a New York Times notable book, a Publishers Weekly Best Book of 1994 and a USA Today Best Bet.

-Evanovich has continued to write romantic adventures starring Stephanie Plum.
+Evanovich has continued to write romantic adventures starring Plum.
 The sixth book in the series, Hot Six, was the first of her novels to reach number one on the New York Times Best Seller List.
 Her subsequent Plum novels have each debuted at number one.
-All About Romance has described her as the "rare breed of romance author who has left the genre and yet not alienated her many romance fans."
+All About Romance has described her as the "rare breed of romance author who has left the genre and yet not alienated her many romance fans".

 The Plum novels have taken many attributes from Evanovich's own life.
-Evanovich shares many commonalities with her character Stephanie Plum.
-Both are from New Jersey, both devour Cheetos, both had owned a hamster, and both have shared "similar embarrassing experiences."
-The character Grandma Mazur is loosely based on Evanovich's "Grandma Fanny" and "Aunt Lena."
-Evanovich claims the spirited elderly lady is "who I want to be when I grow up."
+Evanovich shares many commonalities with Plum.
+Both are from New Jersey, both devour Cheetos, both had owned a hamster, and both have shared "similar embarrassing experiences".
+The character Grandma Mazur is loosely based on Evanovich's Grandma Fanny and Aunt Lena.
+Evanovich claims the spirited elderly lady is "who I want to be when I grow up".

 Shortly before One for the Money was released, Evanovich sold the movie rights to Columbia TriStar for $1 million.
 Lions Gate Entertainment released One for the Money on January 27, 2012.
 The film stars Katherine Heigl as Stephanie Plum, Sherri Shepherd from The View as Lula, Debbie Reynolds as Grandma Mazur, Jason O'Mara as Joe Morelli, and Daniel Sunjata as Ranger.
 It was directed by Julie Anne Robinson.

-Her latest Stephanie Plum novel, Going Rogue: Rise and Shine Twenty Nine was released November 1, 2022.